 What Is The Ping Welsh Junior Tour?

 The Ping Welsh Junior Tour is intended to give young golfers an opportunity to play in some competitive but fun competitions at an early stage in their golfing development.
-In 2018 there will be five regional events in Wales from which players can qualify for the Ping Welsh Junior Tour Final in the autumn.
+In 2019 there will be six regional events in Wales from which players can qualify for the Ping Welsh Junior Tour Final in the autumn.

 There will be four separate categories; mixed events for players aged under 8, 10, 12 and 14.